sucary/Artist-Location-Map/README.md

 ## Features

-1. Create your own artist world map by adding artists
+**1. Create your own artist world map by adding artists**
 - Import artist from MusicBrainz database, within few clicks;
 - or create your own artist.

-2. Interact with the map
+**2. Interact with the map**
 - A cluster view keeping your artist layout intact at any zoom level.
 - Click an artist marker to see the profile.
 - Toggle map tile styles and location views.

+**3. Create your tour itinerary**
+   - Track your favorite artists' live schedule.
+   - Combining gigs, map and calendar, you can easily plan a concert itinerary for your next trip!

-3. Interact with others
+**4. Interact with others**
 - Sneak peek at other users' maps.
 - Copy other's artist collection to your map.
 - Featured artists: randomly selected artists across the world, from different users.

-4. Accessibility: The website is screen reader friendly.
+**5. Accessibility:** The website is screen reader friendly.
 Create and manage your artist location set, even if you are unable to use a map.

-## Upcoming
-1. Localization in Chinese and Japanese.
-2. Calendar integration, where you can track artists' live schedule and view them on a map.
-Great for planning your next live itinerary!

 ## Tech Stack